ikelaiah/threadsafecollections-fp/README.md

 ## ⚠️ Known Limitations

-1. **No Iterator Support**
+1. **Basic Iterator Support**
+   - Iterators available for all collection types (List, Dictionary, HashSet)
+   - Iterators are not thread-safe (use in single-threaded context only)
+   - No concurrent modification detection
-   - No built-in mechanism for safe iteration
+   - Basic forward-only iteration
-   - No foreach-style enumeration
+   - Dictionary iterator provides key-value pair enumeration
-   - Must access items individually
+   - Each collection's iterator maintains its own position and:
+     * Uses read locks to prevent concurrent modifications
+     * Provides thread-safe iteration within a single thread
+     * Other threads must wait for iteration to complete before modifying

 2. **Concurrent Access Pattern**
    - Uses single-lock strategy with TCriticalSection